davicoo/item-tracker-app/README.md

 ## Service Worker Caching

-Images fetched from Supabase storage are cached using a service worker located at `public/sw.js`.
-The worker is automatically registered in `src/main.ts` and serves cached images on subsequent visits.
+Images and item data fetched from Supabase are cached using a service worker located at `public/sw.js`.
+Images use a cache-first strategy, while item API responses use a network-first strategy with a cached fallback.
+The worker is automatically registered in `src/main.ts`, allowing previously viewed items to remain accessible offline.

 ## License